 Small business entities only need to conduct stocktakes and account for changes in the value of trading stock in limited circumstances (see Stock on hand on page 6).

 Simplified depreciation rules

-If you are a small business entity you may choose to use the simplified depreciation rules.
+If you are an eligible small business entity, you may choose to calculate deductions for your depreciating assets using these rules.